 When to Dink

 The time to hit a dink shot is when you and your opponents are all at the Non-Volley Line.

 A Dink for a Dink

 If your opponent dinks, the highest percentage response is – you guessed it – a dink.
-Responding with a hard-driving volley or groundstroke is a very low percentage shot.
+Responding with a hard-driving volley or groundstroke is a very low-percentage shot.
 Chances are that, because you have to hit “up” to clear the net, such a hard-driving shot will be difficult to keep in the court.
-Responding with a lob is an equally low percentage shot, especially when playing against higher-skilled players.
 The dink, while not necessarily the sexy option, is the best shot selection.

 When Not to Dink

-The dink is typically a smart and effective shot.
+The dink is typically a smart and effective shot when all players are at the net.
 However, it is not the most effective strategy when you and your partner are at the net and you have pinned your opponent to the baseline.
 You have a distinct advantage at this point.
-Don’t negate this advantage for you and your partner.
-Instead, keep your opponent pinned to the baseline – and don’t let him get to the net – you’ll increase your chances of winning the point.
+Don’t negate this advantage for you and your partner by bringing your opponents up to the net.
+Instead, keep your opponent pinned to the baseline – and don’t let them get to the net – you’ll increase your chances of winning the point.

 Practice, Practice, Practice

 To be good at the dink shot requires practice and repetition.
 With that in mind, see you on the courts!
 For additional doubles and singles strategies, click here.